A doubly robust learner for regression and inference with right-censored outcomes: Introduction

-The main contributions of this paper are as follows.
-The DRCUT and regression discontinuity design (RDD) methodologies are generalized to any censored data satisfying coarsening at random and positivity, extending results from the survival setting.
-A doubly robust representation of the conditional bias of the DRCUT is obtained.
-Using this representation and building on the framework of~\citet{Kennedy:2023}, large sample properties of DRCUT-based estimators are established, including rate double robustness and oracle efficiency results.
-In passing, the analysis of~\citet{Kennedy:2023} is extended from sample-splitting to cross-fitting and results on cross-fitting are extended to estimands that converge slower than $\sqrt{n}$.
+This paper extends the DRCUT and, in passing, also the regression discontinuity design (RDD) methodology to any right-censored data satisfying coarsening at random and positivity.
+A novel doubly robust representation of the conditional bias of the DRCUT is obtained.
+Using this representation, large sample properties of DRCUT-based estimators are established, including rate double robustness and oracle efficiency results when combined with cross-fitting and linear smoothers.
+While the overall proof strategy for establishing oracle efficiency is analogous, our analysis addresses the specific technical challenges that come with the censored data setting, namely the more complex conditional bias and nuisance functions.
+The latter consists of conditional hazards and Doob martingales, which may depend on the entire process history, rather than the propensity scores and conditional means typical of the CATE literature.
+Along the way, we extend the analysis of~\citet{Kennedy:2023} from sample-splitting to cross-fitting, and results on cross-fitting are extended to estimands that converge slower than $\sqrt{n}$.
+Simulation studies demonstrate favorable performance compared to existing methods.
+Finally, the approach is applied to the Longitudinal Study of Young People in England (LSYPE) in the form of an RDD to infer a CATE.

-Double robustness was initially discovered as a property of efficient-influence-function-based estimators for nonparametric and semiparametric models in cases where the data-generating process is affected by a missingness mechanism.
-Such estimators have been explored extensively for censored data, where the missingness mechanism stems from the fact that subjects are unobserved after a random censoring time, and in causal inference, where the missingness mechanism stems from the fact that not all potential outcomes are observed, confer with Section 6.6 in~\citet{Bickel.etal:1998}, ~\citet{Van:Robins:2003},~\citet{Bang:Robins:2005}, and~\citet{Van:Robins:2011}.
-For estimation in nonparametric models via efficient influence functions more broadly, see the recent reviews~\citet{Kennedy:2022} and~\citet{Hines.etal:2022}.

-As noted in Section 5.3 of~\citet{Kennedy:2022}, when the estimand is not an expectation but rather a regression function i.e.\ a conditional expectation, the efficient influence function does generally not exist, and existing theory on efficient estimation hence cannot be applied.
-One way to overcome this limitation is explored in~\citet{Kennedy:2023} for the conditional average treatment effect (CATE) in a potential outcome setting with no censoring.
-The idea is that semiparametrically efficient estimators estimate a marginal estimand $\mathbb{E}[Y]$ by averaging over the uncentered efficient influence function of $\mathbb{E}[Y]$, so a conditional estimand $\mathbb{E}[Y \mid W=w]$ may be estimated by regressing the uncentered efficient influence function of $\mathbb{E}[Y]$ on covariates.
-One may recognize the DRCUTs of~\citet{Rubin:Van:2007} and~\citet{Steingrimsson.etal:2016} as uncentered efficient influence functions, making the efficient influence function of $\mathbb{E}[Y]$ a natural candidate for a DRCUT in the situation where only coarsening at random and positivity are imposed, and this paper proves that this is indeed a DRCUT.